-Nudging people with Type 2 diabetes towards better self-management through personalised risk communication: a pilot randomised controlled trial in primary care
+Nudging people with Type 2 diabetes towards better self-management through personalized risk communication: A pilot randomized controlled trial in primary care.

-Objectives To assess the feasibility in routine primary care consultation and investigate the effect on risk recall and self-management of a new type of risk communication intervention based on behavioural economics (‘nudge-based’) for people with Type 2 diabetes mellitus (T2DM).
-Methods Forty adults with poorly controlled T2DM (HbA1c > 7.5%) were randomised to receive a personalised, nudge-based risk communication intervention (n = 20) or standard care (n = 20).
+Objectives: To assess the feasibility in routine primary care consultation and investigate the effect on risk recall and self-management of a new type of risk communication intervention based on behavioural economics ("nudge-based") for people with Type 2 diabetes mellitus (T2DM).
+Methods: Forty adults with poorly controlled T2DM (HbA1c > 7.5%) were randomized to receive a personalized, nudge-based risk communication intervention (n = 20) or standard care (n = 20).
 Risk recall and self-management were evaluated at baseline and 12 weeks after the intervention.
-Results Both in terms of feasibility and acceptability, this new risk communication intervention was very satisfactory.
+Results: Both in terms of feasibility and acceptability, this new risk communication intervention was very satisfactory.
 Study retention rate after 12 weeks was very high (90%) and participants were highly satisfied with the intervention (4.4 out of 5 on the COMRADE scale).
 Although not powered to identify significant between-group effects, the intervention significantly improved risk recall after 12 weeks and intentions to make lifestyle changes (dietary behaviour) compared to standard care.
-Conclusions This pilot study provides the first evidence of the feasibility of implementing in primary care a nudge-based risk communication intervention for people with T2DM.
+Conclusions: This pilot study provides the first evidence of the feasibility of implementing in primary care a nudge-based risk communication intervention for people with T2DM.
 Based on the promising results observed, an adequately powered trial to determine the effectiveness of the intervention on long-term self-management is judged feasible.
 As a result of this feasibility study, some minor adaptations to the intervention and study methods that would help to facilitate a definitive trial are also reported.